Interstate 110 and California State Route 110: Route description

-Route 110 is defined as follows in section 410, subdivision (a), of the California Streets and Highways Code:

-Route 110 is from Route 47 in San Pedro to Glenarm Street in Pasadena.
+Route 110 is defined in section 410, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 47 in San Pedro to Glenarm Street in Pasadena".
 Following its renumbering from Route 11, Route 110 was originally defined as "from San Pedro to Colorado Boulevard in Pasadena."
-The conventional highway portions of the route were relinquished to the cities of Pasadena and Los Angeles in 2000 and 2009 respectively.
+Control of the conventional highway portions of the route were relinquished to the cities of Pasadena and Los Angeles in 2000 and 2009 respectively.
 However, section 410, subdivision (b) further mandates that those cities with those relinquished former portions must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 110".

 Only the southern 20.34 mi segment of Route 110 is considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

 Route 110 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.